kenjennings/AGD-Mads/README.md

 Ported (or parodied depending on opinion) from the book "Retro Game Development - C64 Edition".

-The displays duplicate the 25 text lines standard with the C64.
+The game displays duplicate the 25 text lines standard with the C64.
 The programs leverage the Atari's flexible graphics to provide two extra lines for runtime diagnostics ( one line above the normal display, and one line below.)
 The diagnostic support can be turned on and off by defining the value DO_DIAG=1.

+---

 6502 is the same between platforms.
 Basic logic, math, and such are identical in the programs.
 The differences come from the hardware  usage which is sometimes significant.
 Generally speaking: